 If it jumps from 154 to 109 and back to 154, and does this over the course of the year, then it’s not really growing overall.
 Sustained trend is what counts.

-Anything which changes how often people search for a technology, create content which Google indexes, watch videos about a technology on YouTube, post questions about a technology on Stack Overflow, or watch a repository on GitHub, will drive changes in the Index.
+Anything that changes how often people search for a technology, create content which Google Indexes, watch videos about a technology on YouTube, post questions about a technology on Stack Overflow, or watch a repository on GitHub, will drive changes in the Index.

 Sometimes these upward movements can be caused by a technology remaining stable in popularity, while other technologies previously ranked below it experience drops in popularity.
 Our monthly approach can be more volatile because it’s closer to the action, in a sense.